illixion/vscode-vibrancy-continued/README.md

 Disable fixes to Default Dark and Default Light themes for non-VSCode editors like Cursor.

+#### Disable Color Customizations (`vscode_vibrancy.disableColorCustomizations`)

+Prevent Vibrancy from modifying `workbench.colorCustomizations` which is used to make some elements like the terminal vibrant.
+Enable this if you want to manage color customizations yourself.
+When enabled mid-session, any previously written vibrancy colors will be restored to their original values.

+*boolean, default is false*

 #### Refresh interval (`vscode_vibrancy.refreshInterval`)

 Refresh interval (in milliseconds) for making the background transparent after window resizing.
 Lower values make the update less visible at the cost of increased CPU utilization. **Ignored when using "Prevent Flash" method.**